0x346e3730/clauzier.dev/content/blog/watch-of-the-week-15.md

 ## Watch of the Week 15

 Welcome to this Watch of the Week !
-It will be q really quick read...
+It will be really quick read...

 I have nothing to share this week because my notes got lost 🙃